AdaptiveCpp/AdaptiveCpp/doc/scoped-parallelism.md

 ## `distribute_items()`

 When submitting a kernel using `handler::parallel()` or `queue::parallel()`, the user provides a *logical group size* that describes the number of logical work items.
-When calling the `sycl::distribute_items()` function, the backend will distribute the items from the logical iteration space size across the available physical parallelism:
+When calling the `sycl::distribute_items()` function, the backend will distribute the items from the logical iteration space of the provided group across the available physical work items that have been assigned to processing the group.

 ```c++
 sycl::range<1> num_work_groups = ...